For other federal regulations affecting distance education, please visit the Federal Regulations page.

 Professional Licensure Programs Offered to Out-of-State Students

 For those programs that lead to professional licensure and enroll students from out-of-state, new requirements took place on July 1, 2020.
-This requirement is focused on ensuring institutions communicate to students whether their programs will meet the students’ state licensing requirements.
+As described in WCET's Handbook, this requirement is focused on ensuring institutions communicate to students whether their programs will meet the students’ state licensing requirements.

 WCET provides details about the general disclosure (posting to a program website, for example) and direct disclosure (sending current and prospective program students an email, for example) requirements.
 The WCET site also includes directories that may help in locating the appropriate state contacts for state licensing requirements.